Easy Ways to Detect Air Leaks

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is correctly aligned with windows and chimneys

-An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, complete with a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, complete with a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
 Contact Rolf Griffin Service Experts in Fort Wayne for a professional energy assessment at 260-557-1275.